-Through our Citizen Self Service Portal, residents and developers are now able to apply for permits certain zoning applications online.
+Through our Citizen Self Service Portal, residents and developers are able to apply for permits and certain zoning applications online.
 Additionally, we have waived the online convenience fees for this service during this time.
 This portal may be accessed by clicking the link below:

 Accident Reports Available Online

 The City of Waxahachie still currently has open positions.
 While the screening and interview process may be delayed during this time, potential candidates are still encouraged to apply through our online system.
 We appreciate your patience as we navigate through this process together.

 Open Records Requests

 Citizens may still file open records requests, and we ask you to please use our online form at this time.
 If you have any questions, please contact the City Secretary’s office at 469-309-4008.

 Waxahachie Animal Services is still open again to the public.
 Regular hours are Monday-Friday, 8am to 5pm, and appointments are available on Saturdays from 8am to 10am.
 To make an appointment or for more information, please call 469-309-4150.